-- · Address other operational challenges. - Drive an automation-first approach to C2C through a review of existing technology and optimizing first. - Identify opportunities to make other manual processes touch-less.
+- Address other operational challenges. - Zone in on a specific sub-process that needed attention for example, collections, credit, master data, cash applications, disputes. - Drive an automation-first approach to C2C through a review of existing technology and optimizing first. - Identify opportunities to make other manual processes touch-less.